ammarhakim/ammar-simjournal/je/je6/je6-maxwell-solvers.rst

 As seen in the figure below, the FDTD solution shows severe oscillations caused due to the initial discontinuity in the fields.
-These oscillations are from the central differencing operator applied across the discontinuity.
+These oscillations are from the central differencing operator applied across the discontinuity and, due to the lack of diffusion, do not damp out.
 The wave-propagation scheme, on the other hand, uses a limiting procedure that allows it to capture the solution well.

 .. figure:: riem-maxwell-cmp_2.png
   :width: 100%